weimingtom/kirikiroid2-miyoo-a30/README.md

 * It can run a simple GBK kirikiri game, but dpad arrow key is not available, I make the up and down key to emulate TAB key
 * Dpad up and down button (actually TAB key) have no visual feedback when in start main menu
 * Currently only tested for Trimui Smart Pro.
 Trimui brick and Miyoo A30 are not tested
+* It uses cocos2d-x design resolution instead full screen, need to be fixed

 ## History
 * 2025-02-02: final version before open source